citp/privacy-policy-historical/d/de/del/deliveroo.ie.md

 ## 7\.
 Direct Marketing

-Where you have given your consent or where we have a justifiable reason for doing so (and are permitted to do so by law) we will use your information to let you know about our other products and services that may be of interest to you and we may contact you to do so by email or phone.
+Where you have given your consent or where we have a justifiable reason for doing so (and are permitted to do so by law) we will use your information to let you know about our other products and services that may be of interest to you and we may contact you to do so by email or phone (including by push notification).
 You can control your email marketing preferences by:

   * visiting our website, [www.deliveroo.ie](https://www.deliveroo.ie/), or mobile application;
   * clicking on "Account" (for our website this is under the drop-down menu); and
   * scrolling down to "Marketing Preferences".

+You can control your push notification marketing preferences either by changing your preferences on your mobile device or by getting in touch with us (see Contact Details).

 ## 8\.
 Automated Decision Making